jeffzifanwu/dataHelper/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dataHelper is to help my data processing tasks.
+The goal of creating this package is to help my data processing tasks.

 ## Installation